jenninglim/recursion-schemes-in-DSL/Report/report.md

 ## Introduction
 The most successful computer systems can stand the test of time;
 it requires numerous people to work together to test, maintain and update it throughout its lifespan.
-And abstraction,
+Abstraction,
-which is one of the most ubiquitous themes in computer science, provides a good strategy to do this by managing its complexity.
+one of the most ubiquitous concept in computer science, provides a good strategy to ensure its survival by managing its complexity.
-Thus it comes as no surprise that the most successful modern programming languages depend on and exploit this by introducing a variety of abstraction techniques, each of which has encompassed the idea of generality.
+Thus it comes as no surprise that the most successful programming languages exploit this by introducing a variety of abstraction techniques for the programmer, each of which encompass the idea of generality.

-Although generality is a good thing, a generic approach that provides solutions in multiple problem domains could mean that the solution is not an optimal one, that their very generality could count against them.
+Although generality is a good thing, a generic approach in multiple problem domains could mean that the solution is not an optimal one, that their very generality could count against them.
 This motivates the idea of programming languages designed specifically for a certain application, that is, it should capture the entirety of the semantics of the problem domain: it is _domain specific_.

-Domain specific languages (DSL) are often small languages that trade their generality for more expressivity (than general purpose language) over a specific domain and they are also often easier to use.
+Domain specific languages (DSL) are often small languages that over a specific domain offer more expressivity (than general purpose language).

 There are two main ways of implementing a DSL: